coreos/coreos-cloudinit/Documentation/cloud-config.md

 CoreOS allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
 This document describes the full list of items we can configure.
 The `coreos-cloudinit` program uses these files as it configures the OS after startup or during runtime.

 Your cloud-config is processed during each boot.
 Invalid cloud-config won't be processed but will be logged in the journal.
-You can validate your cloud-config with the [CoreOS validator]({{site.url}}/validate) or by running `coreos-cloudinit -validate`.

-In addition to `coreos-cloudinit -validate` command and https://coreos.com/validate/ online service you can debug `coreos-cloudinit` system output through the `journalctl` tool:
+You can validate your cloud-config with the [CoreOS online validator](https://coreos.com/validate/) or by running `coreos-cloudinit -validate`.
+In addition to these two validation methods you can debug `coreos-cloudinit` system output through the `journalctl` tool:

 ```sh
 journalctl _EXE=/usr/bin/coreos-cloudinit